 What is Fatigue Analysis?

-Fatigue Analysis is the structural analysis of failure tendency of systems when subjected to cyclical loads.
-Various software is available in the market to study the fatigue behavior under cyclic loads.
+Fatigue Analysis is the structural analysis of the failure tendency of systems when subjected to cyclical loads.
+Various software is available in the market to study fatigue behavior under cyclic loads.
 Fatigue is the progressive and localized structural damage that occurs when a material is subjected to cyclic loading.
 Continued cycling of high-stress concentrations may eventually cause a crack that propagates and results in leakages.
 This failure mechanism is called fatigue.
 Damage once done during the fatigue process is cumulative and normally unrecoverable.

 Fatigue analysis is performed to find out the satisfactory performance level of a structural member under cyclic loading.
 It estimates the performance of the member under all three stages of fatigue failure.
-Means fatigue analysis will give data related to crack initiation, crack propagation, and finally failure probability for a specific material.
+This means fatigue analysis will give data related to crack initiation, crack propagation, and finally failure probability for a specific material.

 Fatigue Analysis Methods